 Sure, you can buy any reusable water bottle that suits your needs if you use it and not just buy it for the sake of buying stuff.

-- Most of the plastic alternatives are stainless steel water bottles.
-They are strong build, last, a lifetime, look good and sometimes even keep your water hot or cold.
+- The alternative to plastic bottles are stainless steel water bottles.
+They are strong build, last a lifetime, look good and sometimes even keep your water hot or cold.

 - Aluminum bottles are another option, and these are recyclable and offer a lightweight alternative to stainless steel.